Women in Science and Engineering (WISE)

 Prereq: ENGL 2500; Sophomore classification

 The interrelationships of women and science and engineering examined from historical, sociological, philosophical, and biological perspectives.
 Factors contributing to under-representation; feminist critiques of science; examination of successful strategies.
 Does not satisfy biology major advanced credit requirements.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Fall)

 Credits: 1.
 Contact Hours: Laboratory 2.